ing-bank/doing-cli/docs/howto/connection_problems.md

 # How to fix connection problems

-!!! attention "Draft"
-    This page is not yet complete.

 Some basic things to try:

 - Make sure you are logged in to the azure devops environment on the browser as well (you need to go through the 2 factor authentication befor the command line interface works).
 You can do this using `az login`.